chibisov/drf-extensions/README.md

 ## Requirements

-* Tested for python 2.7 and 3.3 versions
+* Tested for python 2.7 and 3.4 versions
-* Tested for all releases of Django Rest Framework from 2.3.5 to 2.4.2 versions
+* Tested for all releases of Django Rest Framework from 2.3.5 to 3.0.4 versions
-* Tested for Django 1.5.5, 1.6.2 and 1.7
+* Tested for Django from 1.5 to 1.7 versions

 ## Installation: